i3status¶

 1. Defining Modules¶

-To add a module to i3status
+To add a module to i3status, specify it in the order directive of your

 configuration file.

-appear on your status bar and in what order.
+This order directive defines which modules appear on your status bar and in what order.

 - This adds the module called

-to the status bar.
+"module_name"to the status bar.

 Example:

-are the names of modules.
+Here,"datetime", "cpu_usage", and "battery" are the names of modules.

 2. Configuring Modules¶